PokerFacowaty/stash-qmt/README.md

 - requests
 - PyYAML

-## Installation
+## Installation and running the script
+Make sure to have [pip](https://pip.pypa.io/en/stable/installation/) and [Python 3](https://www.python.org/downloads/) installed.
+Consider using a virtual environment to install and run the script, here's a [tutorial on them](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/).
-- Download and unpack the source code from the latest release
+- Download and unpack the source code from the [latest release](https://github.com/PokerFacowaty/stash-qmt/releases/latest)
+- Create and activate a virtual environment (if you decided to use one).
-- Install dependencies with `pip install pyside6 requests pyyaml`
+- Install dependencies with the command `pip install pyside6 requests pyyaml`
-  - Make sure to have [pip](https://pip.pypa.io/en/stable/installation/) and/or [Python 3](https://www.python.org/downloads/) installed
+- Run the app with `python3 stash-qmt.py` (or `python` depending on your OS).

-## Configuration and use
+## Configuration
 ### Config.yaml
 All configuration is stored in `config.yaml` in the same directory as the actual app.
 If there isn't a `config.yaml` file in the directory, the app will create a sample one once it's running.